 Inflation Impact Analysis.
-On November 28, 1974, the President issued Executive Order 11821 requiring executive departments and agencies to conduct inflation impact analysis of majorrules and legislative proposals.
+On November 28, 1974, the President issued Executive Order 11821 requiring executive departments and agencies to conduct inflation impact analysis of major rules and legislative proposals.
 On January 28, 1975, the Office of Management and Budget issues instructions to agencies in OMB Circular A-107.
-OMB and CWPS are currently conducting an evaluation of the Inflation Impact Statement requirement.